josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 I thought about the question for a minute, and then summarized: "it's all style and no substance."

-He burst out in laughter.
+He burst out laughing.

 "That's the _best_ thing about it!" he said with a huge grin.
 "That's the whole point!"

 I knew we looked at the same things in opposite ways.
 But I had never realized before then that, wildly enough, we had _all the exact same reasons_ for it.

-## Why we can't agree on Tailwind
+## We don't disagree where we think we do

 Tailwind is nearly as ubiquitous as it is polarizing these days.
 (I trust if you've been interested enough to read this far, I don't need to cite any sources there.)